THE GREAT LIBRARY

 with artist Joe Frost for the 3rd Artists’ Books and Multiples

-Fair in 1998, and a 3-dimensional book-object produced for exhibition
+Fair (Brisbane) in 1998, and a 3-dimensional book-object produced for exhibition

 in Cologne (a show which unfortunately never eventuated).
 As such,